Politiwatch/snapvote/DESCRIPTION.md

 # Product Description

-SnapVote will be developed in stages.
+VoteSnap will be developed in stages.

 ## Stage 1
 Objectives: